Woahai321/list-sync/ReadMe.md

 ## 🛡️ Legal Disclaimer

-Using the **IMDB to Overseerr Sync Tool** responsibly and in accordance with Overseerr's and IMDB's Terms of Service (ToS) and policies is crucial.
+Using the **IMDB to Overseerr Sync Tool** responsibly and in accordance with Overseerr's and IMDB's Terms of Service (ToS) and policies is crucial!
 Here are some key points:

 1. **Compliance with Overseerr and IMDB:**
     - Users must adhere to the ToS of both Overseerr and IMDB.
 Review IMDB's [Terms of Service](https://www.imdb.com/conditions) to ensure compliance.